vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: get_write_ptr(plane)

       Returns a pointer to the raw frame data.
-It may be written to using ctypes or some other similar python package.
+It may be modified using ctypes or some other similar python package.

    .. py:method:: get_write_array(plane)